EmmanuelStan12/map_analyzer_poc/README.md

 ##### a. `data/`
 This subdirectory includes scripts and files related to data handling:

-- `ddl.sql` and `dml.sql`: These files contain SQL scripts for data definition and data manipulation, respectively.
+- `ddl.sql` and `nigeria_state_dml.sql`: These files contain SQL scripts for data definition and data manipulation, respectively.
 They are used to create and populate the database tables.
 - `polygon_referenced_by_country.py`, `polygon_referenced_by_state.py`, `state.py`: These files contain Python classes that represent different entities in the project.

 ##### b. `export.py`